thnhmai06/SlideGenerator.Framework/README.md

 ### Notes

-- The FreeSpire edition is limited to 10 slides (which fits this library’s scope).
+- The FreeSpire edition is limited to 10 slides (which fits this library's scope).
 - Always call `Dispose` on objects to release native resources.
+- Face detection (for `RoiType.Attention`) requires calling `InitFaceModelAsync()` before use.
+- `ExpandRatio` supports flexible padding configurations:
+  - `new ExpandRatio(allSides)` - uniform padding
+  - `new ExpandRatio(vertical, horizontal)` - vertical/horizontal padding
+  - `new ExpandRatio(top, bottom, left, right)` - independent 4-direction padding

 ## Contributors